 “People are saying, ‘We can’t stop living,’ but we absolutely can stop living for the time being,” he said.

 Another viral post on Instagram, came from 29-year-old Tarek Soliman who lives in New York City.
-He started to feel sick two weeks ago — “headaches, it wasn’t that serious,” he told TODAY.
+His symptoms started with headaches.
+"It wasn’t that serious,” he told TODAY.
 But by the next day, he felt “terrible.
 I had chills, body aches.”

 Three days later, when he found out his coronavirus test was positive, his body aches and fever had worsened so much that he couldn’t move.

 “The fever went away on the seventh or eighth day, but by then, the virus had extended to my lungs, and I started developing pneumonia,” he said.
 “There was fluid in my lungs, and I was coughing blood.
-It freaked me out.
-I’m still not healed.”
+It freaked me out.”

 Soliman didn’t tell his story to incite more panic — just the opposite.